Fliplet/fliplet-cli/docs/API/fliplet-datasources.md

   - Operators: `$or`, `$and`, `$gte`, `$lte`, `$gt`, `$lt`, `$eq`
   - Values: strings and numbers

+Fliplet also supports a custom `$filters` operator with some unique conditional logic.

 A few examples to get you started: